Finding A Job

 There are two ways to think about an interview.
 The first is that it creates an opportunity for the hiring team to trip you up with their questioning.
 The second way is that the dialogue creates an opportunity to explain exactly how you can contribute in a meaningful way.

 The behavioral interviewing technique is not new.
-In fact, it has been used for nearly twenty years.
+In fact, it has been used for over twenty-five years.
 The primary reason many companies switched to this approach was the behavioral technique is able to predict future success to a greater degree than traditional job interviews.